-Dear \\\:
+Dear :

-This is in response to the \\\ letter, submitted by your authorized representative, as supplemented by correspondence dated \\\ and \\\ in which you request relief under section 301.9100-3 of the Procedure and Administration Regulations ("the Regulations").
-The following facts and representations support your ruling request.
+This is in response to your letter ruling dated , addressed to Associate Chief Counsel Domestic and received by us on , as supplemented by correspondence dated , , and , submitted on your behalf by your authorized representative, in which you request relief under section 301.9100-3 of the Procedure and Administration Regulations ("the Regulations").
+The following facts and representations were made in support of your ruling request.